sloria/TextBlob/docs/quickstart.rst

     >>> en_blob.translate(to="es")
     TextBlob(u'Simple es mejor que complejo .')

-The default source language is English.
+If no source language is specified, TextBlob will attempt to detect the language.
 You can specify the source language explicitly, like so.

 .. doctest::